-NOTE: Very High Speed (VHS) rates only apply to Titan II, Titan CAI, and Titan CPU08V devices.
+NOTE: Very High Speed (VHS) rates only apply to Titan II, Titan CAI, 'and Titan CPUxxV devices.
 For more information, refer to Appendix B Scan Rates and Supported Configurations

 Filter Frequency - Sets the frequency of the anti-aliasing filter.
-This filter is automatically set to 0.49 of the scan rate when High Speed or Very High Speed is selected.
+The filter is automatically set to 0.49 of the scan rate for High Speed or Very High Speed operation.
 For Low Speed operation, the available filter frequency selections are: Bypassed, 5, 10, 20, 40, 50, 80, 100, 150, 200 Hz.